Banner Image

 St Mary's does not appear in Simon Jenkins' list of England's Thousand Best Churches.
 Quite why is moot, but it probably should have been, even if just to mention the curious north porch angled to be aligned with the village main street, the spectacular clearstory. the offset tower, its elongated chancel or the carved wooden angels looking down from the double hammerbeam nave roof.

 The church built of flint and stone has norman origins but the edifice we see today is mostly 15th and 16th century work.
 Restorations were carried out in 1886 (under E F Bisshopp of Ipswich) and again in 1893-1899 by the well known Anglo-Catholic Priest/Architect Rev. Ernest Geldart rector of Little Braxted, Essex.
-Geldart designed the chancel's barrel ceiling and flooring and replaced the old vestry with a new one adding an organ chamber.
-He also designed the stained glass for the east window and the reredos of oak and alabaster, both of which were executed by Percy Bacon and Brothers.1 The rerdos were dismantled at some stage and as of February 2022 have been replaced with an impromptu curtain hung from a rather tatty wooden frame.
+Geldart designed the chancel's barrel ceiling and flooring and replaced the old vestry with a new one adding an organ chamber.1 He also designed the stained glass for the east window and the reredos of oak and high relief, both of which were executed by Percy Bacon and Brothers.2 The reredos, which replaced an earlier one, was dismantled at some stage, possibly in the 1950s.
+There is now a fine oak frame from which hang Marian Blue curtains.

 Coddenham, St Mary's: East window: Adoration of the shepherds.